biemond/biemond-orawls/README.markdown

 only control_flag is a property, the rest are parameters and only used in a create action

-to provide a list of token types to create provide a "::" seperated list for attribute 'ActiveTypes'

 Optionally, providers can be ordered by providing a value to the order paramater, which is a zero-based list.
 When configuring ordering order, it may be necessary to create the resources with Puppet ordering (if not using Hiera) or by structuring Hiera in matching order.
-Otherwise ordering may fail if not all authentication providers are created yet.
+Otherwise ordering may fail if not all authentication providers are created yet (by default the provider will be ordered last if it is greater than the number of providers currently configured).

+To manage Weblogic's DefaultIdentityAsserter use the wls_identity_asserter type.

 or use puppet resource wls_authentication_provider